domkirke/RAVE_V1/README.md

 - *latency compensation*: set to `True` for a no-latency real-time use (*warning : the system will have a lower generation capacity*)
 - *latent size* : set a fixed latent size during export (learnt from reconstruction fidelity if set blank)
 - *regularization strength* : latent regularization factor (0.0 will provide a better reconstruction but dangerously low generalization ability ; >0.1 the latent representation will be smoother, but the reconstruction may be poorer.)

+### Training the model
+This will export a `.txt` file at the root of `RAVE_V1/` named after the training name, specifying all the instructions to train/export the model and its prior.

 **Warning!** if you train on remote GPUs, the training script will stop if you disconnect.
 To prevent the training process to be killed with your terminal, use `screen` to detach the training process from the terminal: